msrivastav13/salesforce-bot-dependency-retrieval/README.md

 ## Testing

 The tests use Jest, a popular JavaScript testing framework.
-They mock external dependencies to test the functionality without actually connecting to Salesforce.
+The tests verify key functionality:

+1. The inclusion of 'Bot' in the rootTypesWithDependencies parameter
+2. The use of metadata format instead of source format
+3. The explicit request for unzipping
+4. The proper handling of environment variables
+5. The zip file extraction logic

 To run the tests: